Seahawks coach Pete Carroll says team is ‘planning’ on Tyler Lockett playing against Eagles

-RENTON — The Seahawks returned to practice Monday following their bye week, an extra period of time that the team thinks will further allow receiver Tyler Lockett to be available for Sunday’s game at Philadelphia.
+RENTON — The Seahawks returned to practice Monday following their bye week, an extra period of time that the team thinks will further allow receiver Tyler Lockett to be available for the game Sunday at Philadelphia.

-Lockett, who suffered a contusion in his left leg, wasn’t on the field during the portion of practice open to the media, a relatively light workout held indoors, but he was in attendance.
+Lockett, who suffered a contusion in his left leg last Monday against San Francisco, wasn’t on the field during the portion of practice open to the media.
+It was a relatively light workout held indoors, but he was in attendance.

-Lockett had to stay behind for two days following the win over the 49ers due to concerns over swelling if he flew, and the possibility of compartment syndrome.
+Lockett had to stay behind for two days following the victory over the 49ers due to concerns over swelling if he flew, and the possibility of compartment syndrome.

-But Lockett returned to Seattle on Wednesday in owner Jody Allen’s private plane and coach Pete Carroll said Monday his recovery continues to progress with the hope that he will be able to return to full duty this wee.
+But Lockett returned to Seattle on Wednesday in owner Jody Allen’s private plane and coach Pete Carroll said Monday his recovery continues to progress with the hope he will be able to return to full duty this week.

-“He’s doing better,’’ Carroll said following Monday’s workout.
+“He’s doing better,’’ Carroll said following the workout Monday.
 “We will know later in the week his status.
 We are planning on him being able to play but yet he’s got to show it to us (in practice).’’

 Exactly when Lockett was injured remains unclear.
-He played through the fourth quarter of the game before leaving once the contest went to overtime, and then being immediate taken to the hospital.
+He played through the fourth quarter of the game before sitting once the contest went to overtime, and then being immediately taken to the hospital.

 Carroll said a trainer stayed with Lockett, who leads the Seahawks with 62 receptions for 793 yards.

-“He stayed there two nights, enough so that they wanted to take an extra day just to insure that he was fine and all that,’’ Carroll said.
+“He stayed there two nights, enough so that they wanted to take an extra day just to ensure that he was fine and all that,’’ Carroll said.
 “He is really on the road to recovery now, he is past that.
 That was just the initial concern and we are very fortunate that we were at a great place (Stanford Hospital) and they took great care of him and all that and everything worked out fine, so now he is on the road back and we are optimistic but he’s still going to have to do it and the extra days absolutely are helping us so we will take full advantage of that.’’

-WILLSON UNLIKELY TO MAKE IT WITH HAMSTRING INJURY TO ED DICKSON LIKELY TO BE ACTIVATED
+WILLSON UNLIKELY TO MAKE IT WITH HAMSTRING INJURY SO ED DICKSON LIKELY TO BE ACTIVATED

 Also missing Monday from the portion of practice open to the media was tight end Luke Willson, who suffered a hamstring injury and likely won’t play against the Eagles.